herjean7/BasicAES/README.md

 2. [Asymmetric] A public key can be used to encrypt a piece of data and only the private key can be used to decrypt the encrypted data

+3. Cert Exchange should be done via another medium

 **Steps:**

 1. Generate a random pair of AES Key and IV by initialising AES256